 Visit towering fjords, historical sites and Inuit communities as you follow in the footsteps of famous explorers from long ago in the Canadian High Arctic.

-The picturesque Inuit hamlet of Pangnirtung, nicknamed the Switzerland of the Arctic, is nestled beneath the jagged peaks of Mount Duval.
+The picturesque Inuit hamlet of Pangnirtung is nestled beneath the jagged peaks of Mount Duval.
 An artist’s hub, Pang is renowned for its traditional Inuit arts and crafts, especially lithographs and intricate tapestries.
 At the Uqqurmiut Centre for Arts & Crafts, watch craftspeople in the tapestry studio if they’re working and pick up a limited-edition print.
 A must for visitors, a colorful Pang hat will keep you warm during the remainder of your Arctic voyage.
 You might visit nearby Kekerten, an uninhabited island that was a major whaling destination in the 1800s.

 At the southern tip of the Cumberland Sound, Cape Mercy was named by British explorer John Davis (yes, he of the Davis Strait), who sailed through it in 1585.
 This is the site of an old Distant Early Warning Line installation, dating back to the Cold War.
 These and many other stations were set up to detect Soviet bombers.
 It’s an ideal spot to go ashore for a hike.

 As icebergs travel down the Davis Strait, they’re naturally trapped at Qikiqtarjuaq (formerly known as Broughton Island).
-The icy waters here are sometimes also home to beluga and bowhead whales, and ring and harp seals.
+The icy waters here are also home to ring and harp seals.
 A hike up to the hilltop inuksuk rewards with spectacular views of the community.
 Inuksuks are stone figures or cairns that traditionally call attention to the location for navigation, abundant harvesting or spiritual significance.

 Cruising further north along the mountainous east shore of Baffin Island, we’ll approach Isabella Bay, an important summer and fall feeding area for the largest concentration of bowhead whales in Canada.
 Bowheads are a truly a remarkable arctic leviathan that research has revealed may live more than 200 years of age - the oldest mammal.